jiangwenyuan/nuster/README.md

 # Cache

-NuSTER can be used as an HTTP proxy cache server like Varnish or Nginx to cache dynamic and static HTTP response.
+nuster can be used as an HTTP proxy cache server like Varnish or Nginx to cache dynamic and static HTTP response.

-You can use HAProxy functionalities to terminate SSL, normalize HTTP, support HTTP2, rewrite the URL or modify headers and so on, and additional functionalities provided by NuSTER to control cache.
+You can use HAProxy functionalities to terminate SSL, normalize HTTP, support HTTP2, rewrite the URL or modify headers and so on, and additional functionalities provided by nuster to control cache.

 ## Cache Management